|

 care unit (ICU) are common, costly, and potentially lethal.

-80,000 patients per year get infected unnecessarily.
+The article says that 80,000 patients per year get infected unnecessarily.
 A five-step checklist could

 prevent all of it saving between 30,000 and 60,000 lives per year.
 But we cannot